The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 Can you recall we analyzed website links that were ranking for fat burners in the SERP Overview?

-I’ve picked up the website, Bodybuilding.com, ranking on the 6th position to discover keywords it’s ranking for in the SERPs.
+I’ve picked up the website, Bodybuilding.com, ranking in the 6th position, to discover keywords it’s ranking for in the SERPs.

 It’s not necessary to pick up websites ranking for your target keywords.
 You can analyze other websites that you know about.
 However, it helps because both you and the competitors are operating in the same niche, targeting the same keywords.

-Okay…now let us see the result of the competitor analysis.
+Okay … now let us see the results of the competitor analysis.

 Here, you can see the keywords the webpage is ranking for.
 As the content on the page is about fat burners, the keywords also revolve around fat burners.

-And if you’re thinking what URLs can you search for (even I had this doubt), here are the valid options:
+And if you’re thinking about what URLs you can search for (even though I had this doubt), here are the valid options: